asascience-open/ooi-ui-docs/Use-Cases/1.1-Status-UI/OOI_UI_Use_Case_011-Status_UI-Event_Alert_And_Alarm_Management.md

 | Description | An event, alert, and alarm system for informing users of potential issues |

 # Definition
 The actor may configure alerts and alarms to to be brought to the user's attention based off of an occurring event.
-An alert donates an event that requires attention.
+An alert denotes an event that requires attention.
 An alarm denotes an event that requires 24/7 action.
 Action management provides a method of tracking the event/alert/alarm resolution.
 See [OOI UI Use Case 019 - Action Management](OOI_UI_Use_Case_019-Status_UI-Action_Management.md) for more on Action Management

 # Assumptions
 - Observatory Management System (OMS) monitors and publishes many events related to monitoring of the marine assets.